idaholab/moose/framework/doc/content/source/meshdivisions/CartesianGridDivision.md

 Using a [Positions](syntax/Positions/index.md) object as the [!param](/MeshDivisions/CartesianGridDivision/center_positions) parameter, multiple Cartesian grids can be created around each position computed by that object.
-The division index returned is for a point closest to position $i$ is then:
+The division index of a point is then:

 !equation
 \text{division index} = (i - 1) N_{\text{single division}} + \text{division index in Cartesian grid centered around position i}

-with $N_{\text{single division}}$ the number of divisions for a single Cartesian grid, based on the number of rings and axial discretization specified.
+with $i$ the index in the `Positions` object of the position nearest from the point and $N_{\text{single division}}$ the number of divisions for a single Cartesian grid, based on the X/Y/Z discretization specified.

 !alert note
 For points lying within the standard tolerance of an internal boundary of the Cartesian grid, this object